SamuelKrishnaD/Car_Showroom/README.md

 # 🚗 DiamondCut Motors

 A frontend project for a fictional luxury car dealer website **DiamondCut Motors**.
-This was built as my Semester 2 project, using HTML, CSS, and JavaScript.

 ---

-## ✨ Fitur
+## ✨ Features
 - **Responsive Design** → adapts to desktop & mobile devices
 - **Interactive Slider & Carousel** → highlight featured cars
 - **Multiple Pages** → Home, Cars, Showroom, About Us, Login
 ---

+## 📖 Project Description
+This project was developed as an individual assignment for the Human-Computer Interaction course in my 2nd semester of college.
+Built using HTML, CSS, and JavaScript, it taught me how to structure frontend projects, create multiple pages, and implement responsive design principles.

 ## 📸 Screenshot
 **Homepage Preview**